oeed/CraftOS-Standards/Protocols/tror.md

 | ---- | ------------------- | ----------------------------------------------- |
 | `EV` | `<event,arg1,arg2>` | Queue an event on the server.                   |

-The event name and its arguments should be displayed as the appropriate boolean, string or number literal.
+The event name and its arguments should be displayed as the appropriate nil, boolean, string or number literal.
 Strings must use double quotes and escape the LF character.

 Lua tables MAY be included as an argument, though an implementation is allowed to discard it.
 Other Lua expressions such as binary operators or functions MUST NOT